Belgian Grand Prix 2026

 How to Watch the Belgian Grand Prix

-In the UK, the Belgian Grand Prix is broadcast live on Sky Sports F1, with streaming via Sky Go and NOW TV.
-The one-hour time difference means the race starts in the early afternoon UK time.
+In the UK, the Belgian Grand Prix is broadcast live on Sky Sports F1, with streaming available via Sky Go and NOW TV.
+Channel 4 provides highlights coverage.
+Belgium is in the Central European Summer Time zone (UTC+2), so the race starts in the early-to-mid afternoon in the UK — a perfect summer Sunday viewing window.

 Previous Winners